vahidAK/PatMat/README.md

 ![](docs/FlowChart.png)

 This workflow enables simultanous chromosome-scale haplotyping and parent-of-origin detection using a combination of nanopore sequencing and Strand-seq.
-We will used nanopore-detected variants and their long-range phasing from Strand-seq to detect chromosome-scale haplotypes.
+We will use nanopore-detected variants and their long-range phasing from Strand-seq to detect chromosome-scale haplotypes.
 We then use DNA methylation information at known imprinted regions to detect parent-of-origin.

-To run this workflow you will need the following third-party tools:
+To run this workflow you will need the following third-party tools for processing nanopore data:
 **Guppy**: For basecalling nanopore reads.
 **[Minimap2](https://github.com/lh3/minimap2)**: To align nanopore reads to the reference genome.
 **[Nanopolish](https://github.com/jts/nanopolish)**: To call DNA methylation from nanopore data.